Feeds:

 Read Full Post »

 I first wrote the article for this blog after seeing Charlie Rose interview Steve Nash.
-I was struck by the parallels between what Nash does in order to be successful in the tough, incredibly competitive world of professional basketball and what my clients, who are successfully completing their dissertations, do.
+The parallels between Nash’s mindset that gives him success in the tough, competitive world of professional basketball and my dissertation coaching clients’ mindsets are striking.

 One of my former dissertation clients emailed me to say that she had enjoyed reading my article in the ABDSG.
 She especially liked “the notion of being mentally tough and deciding not to let things bother you when you get intimidated.”

-Being mentally tough and fearless was the theme of the whole dissertation process for her.
+Being mentally tough and unstoppable was the theme of the dissertation process for her.

-The need to be disciplined and brave struck a chord with many readers.
+The need for grit and courage struck a chord not only with her, but with many readers.

 Remember: